Homer vs. Lisa and the 8th Commandment: Cultural references

 The opening scene with Moses on Mount Sinai parodies the 1956 film The Ten Commandments.
 The scene in which Homer fakes getting hit by the cable man's truck resembles a scene in Alfred Hitchcock's film North by Northwest.
-Drederick Tatum is based on Mike Tyson.
 In a joke about Mr. Burns' age, Burns recalls watching a bare-knuckle match between Gentleman Jim Corbett and "an Eskimo fellow".
 The films that are watched by the family on the new cable are Jaws, Die Hard, and Wall Street.
 One of the X-rated films Bart and his friends watch on cable is called Broadcast Nudes.
 The title parodies Broadcast News, which was written by Simpsons executive producer James L. Brooks.
-Towards the end of the episode, Bart mentions Atlanta Braves Baseball in reference to their frequent appearances on TBS in the 1980s.
+Towards the end of the episode, Bart mentions Atlanta Braves Baseball in reference to their frequent appearances on TBS from 1977 to 2007.
 He also mentions Joe Franklin.